nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to rename a tag
+2. AddressBook shows list of tags
+3. User requests to rename a specific tag in the list and specifies the new name
+4. AddressBook confirms the renaming and shows the records where the change has occured
+5. AddressBook renames the tag <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index or new name is invalid

+> 3a1.
+AddressBook shows an error message  <br>
+  Use case resumes at step 2

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.